hosseinmoein/Tiger/README.md

 # Matrix
 This is a high performance matrix math and arithmetic library.
-What I like most about it is its simplicity of use and performance.
+What I like most about it is its simplicity of use and performance.<BR>
+This is a header-only library

 # Documentation (I know, I will add better documentation)
 [Matrix Documentation](include/Matrix.h)<BR>